OHA Cancer Cluster Inquiry Procedure

-A cancer cluster is a greater than expected number of cases of a specific cancer.
-Cancer clusters may be suspected when people report that several family members, friends, neighbors or coworkers have been diagnosed with cancer.
+A cancer cluster is the occurrence of a greater than expected number of cases of a specific cancer within a community.
+The community of interest may be defined by geographic area, population, time period, worksite, etc. Cancer clusters may be suspected when several family members, friends, neighbors or co-workers have been diagnosed with cancer.

 The priority in responding to a cancer cluster inquiry is determining whether an environmental, occupational or community-level exposure is associated with the cancer cases included in the inquiry.
 Some factors may indicate that an environmental exposure is associated with the cancer cases.
 These factors include: cases of one type of cancer, cases of a rare type of cancer, or cases among age groups that do not usually experience a specific cancer.
 In most instances, even when the number of cancer cases is greater than expected, no common exposure can be identified.
 This may occur for several reasons, including: 1) most cancer clusters are random occurrences unrelated to environmental exposures; 2) there is no known relationship between the cancer of interest and any identified environmental or occupational exposures; 3) important details about environmental exposures are missing and cannot be obtained; or 4) the number of cases involved in a cluster is too small to draw any meaningful conclusions.